CenterForDigitalHumanities/rerum_server/API.md

 - **`{JSON}`**—The object to create
 - **Response: `{JSON}`**—Containing various bits of information about the create.

-Add a completely new object to RERUM and receive the location in response.
+Add a completely new object to RERUM and receive the location URI in response.
 Accepts only single JSON objects for RERUM storage.
 Mints a new URI and returns the object's `Location` as a header.
 If the object already contains an `@id` that matches an object in RERUM,